What is Oversleeping, or Binge Sleeping?

 What is Sleep Debt?

-A sleep debt is simply getting less sleep than you should.
-Adults should be getting at least 7 hours of sleep per day – period and end of story.
-Depending on your unique needs, this may be more.
+A sleep debt is an accumulation of sleep hours that you are not getting.
+Adults should be getting at least 7 hours of sleep per day.
+Depending on your unique needs, however, your requirement may be more.

 To illustrate an example: